 - Establishes child file;

 - Collects, maintains, updates and disseminates information, as needed

-- Ensures parent participation and involvement
+- Facilitates parent activities and training and ensures parent participation and involvement

 - Provides health-related services to children such as vision and hearing screenings